mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 >
 > (From [“Buddhist Wisdom: The Diamond Sutra and the Heart Sutra”](books#buddhist-wisdom) by [Edward Conze](glossary#edward-conze), pp. 49)

-Wisdom is expressed – explained, described – by a pretty conceptualized thing.
+So wisdom is expressed – explained, described – by a pretty conceptualized thing.

-So according to this, they understand wisdom and try to teach wisdom like this:
+According to this, they understand wisdom and try to teach wisdom like this:

 Prajnaparamita: Wisdom is wisdom; but, wisdom is not wisdom; *this is* really wisdom. *[He chuckles.]*